stewtang/Travel/README.md

    <h3>Chicago </h3>

-   <section> The Windy City was always clouldy flying in.
+   <section> &quot;The Windy City&quot; was always clouldy flying in.
 When the plane is landing and starts to break into the clouds, you usually hit turbulence.
 I like to look out the window but in Chicago, you can't see through the dense fog until a few seconds before you hit the runway.
   <p></p>

 <ul>